ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

     // Do nothing
   });

-  // We will see 'decoding data' only once, as our function is run only once.
+  // We will see 'decoding data' logged only once,
+  // as our function is run only once.
 }

 main();
 ```

 As we learned earlier, listening to a promise using `.then()` neither affects nor starts that promise — it has no side-effect on that promise.
 And `await` behaves the same — it also has no side-effect on the source promise.
 It simply waits for its eventual value.